DannyWeitekamp/Quantifying-Knowledge-Tracing-Time-Saved/README.md

 # Estimating Time Saved by a 5% better Student Model.

 &emsp; Knowledge tracers are typically fit to student data in the form of seqeuences of binary values indicating whether or not a student performed correctly at a particular practice opportunity.
-These datasets are typically fit using statistical models like Baysian Knowledge Tracing (a kind of hidden Markov Model), mixed effect logistic regression models like the Additive Factors Model (AFM), or with deep-learning (i.e. DKT).
+These datasets are typically fit using statistical models like Baysian Knowledge Tracing (a kind of hidden Markov Model)[2], mixed effect logistic regression models like the Additive Factors Model (AFM) [1], or with deep-learning (i.e. DKT)[4].
 These models predict the probability that a student will get their next problem attempt correct.
 In this calculation we'll assume to know the ground-truth probabilities---an assumption which allows us to analytically calculate the expected Mean Square Error between a candidate model and the ground-truth one.

 ## Calculating Expected RMSE